adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

 Java is maybe not the best DX experience for me, but it's a beast in terms of raw performance.
 Besides, we'll again have database bottleneck, which is the only case seen in this scenario on every framework tested !
-Impossible to reach 100% java runtime CPU usage, even with 4 CPU cores, about only 60% overall...
+Impossible to reach 100% java runtime CPU usage, even with 4 CPU cores, staying only at 60-70% overall...

 ### ASP.NET Core